 Welcome

-"A Sound Like Rain' 2024 A new way to Celebrate the Australian Landscape is coming.
+"A Sound Like Rain' 2024 A new way to Celebrate the Australian Landscape is in the next few weeks.

-"Kathmandu Taxi' is due for release in June this year (New Fictional Story) But is it true?
+"Kathmandu Taxi' has been deferred for release to 2025.
+(New Fictional Story) But is it true?

 Don Hill.
 All Rights Reserved 2024